 September is national Yoga month in the USA.
 The month was first designated as National Yoga Month in 2008 by the Department of Health and Human Services and it was to bring awareness of the health benefits of yoga.

-Things certainly have come a long way since 2008, and that is a lot to do with yoga’s phenomenal growth in recent years.
+Things certainly have come a long way since 2008, and that is a lot to do with yoga’s phenomenal growth in recent years which has been mirrored by the number of scientific studies reporting the benefits of yoga.

 But the benefits of yoga are not confined to just physical health, just as yoga is not confined to postures.
 Classically, there are eight components to yoga.
 The third component is posture (Asana) but the first component to yoga is not about posture.
 It is about values, which are known as the Yamas (restraints).
 They provide fundamental values that can be practiced in the world we live in.
 There are five yamas: